outputwebsites/counseling-therapy/src/content/blog/living-with-a-narcissist.md

 title: Living with a Narcissist
 author:
   - edward-merkle
-image: src/assets/images/media/img_2656.jpeg
+image: src/assets/images/media/boat.png
 date: 2025-02-26T13:36:00.000Z
 ---
 Living with a narcissist can be an emotionally exhausting and challenging experience.
 Narcissistic individuals often possess traits such as grandiosity, a lack of empathy, and an intense need for admiration.
 Their behavior can significantly impact the emotional well-being of those around them, leading to feelings of inadequacy, frustration, and confusion.
 However, understanding how to cope and manage interactions with a narcissist can help mitigate some of the negative effects of this relationship.

-Here are some strategies to consider:
+---

 ### Understanding Narcissism